amandaleee/rectangles-drawing/readme.md

 * Resize a rectangle using direct mouse manipulations - .resizable() method
 * Move a rectangle using direct mouse manipulations - draggable() method
 * Clear the area (.clear click event)
-* Remove a rectangle (.remove) - in progress
+* Remove a rectangle (.remove click event)
+* Change the color of a rectangle (the whole spectrum.js package()
+* Save the current area layout (the position, size, and color of each rectangle in the area)

-### misc todo
+### misc todo/known bugs
 * iterate on $(".rectangle").draggable().resizable(); and make it target ONLY the rect that was just added, not all of them - this could be a memory suck if not
-# some weird behavior - sometimes the rectangles move other rectangles out of the way.
+* some weird behavior - sometimes the rectangles move other rectangles out of the way; also if you delete some, the others will move around.
-* mobile/tablet views
+*
+* iterate on the spectrum input - it's weird until you click on it.
-* actual styling
+* actual styling, including responsiveness.
 * QA/mobile testing if there's time